 Monaco also has a variety of historic attractions, such as the Prince’s Palace, the Oceanographic Museum, and the Monte Carlo Opera House.

 Additionally, Monaco is a great place for watersports, sailing, and sunbathing.

-Health Information for Travelers to Monaco
+Health information for travellers to Monaco

-Healthcare in Monaco is of an excellent standard, and Canadian travelers who need to be treated while in Monaco will be well taken care of.
+Healthcare in Monaco is of an excellent standard, and Canadian travellers who need to be treated while in Monaco will be well taken care of.
 However, visitors to the Schengen Area are not automatically covered for medical costs, and Canadian nationals are strongly encouraged to arrange travel or health insurance before they leave Canada so as to avoid incurring large medical bills while abroad.

 To reach the emergency services in Monaco, the number to dial is 112.

-Canadian Embassies and Consulates in Monaco
+Canadian embassies and consulates in Monaco

 The Canadian Honorary Consulate in Monaco